DaveHogan/davehogan.github.io/content/posts/development/building-tag-my-map.md

 ### The Good
 * Most users eventually got in and successfully placed all their "tags".
 The tool worked!
-* We completed the map!
+* The team completed the map!
-* Mobile layout seemed to be usable as some users had to drop from desktop to mobile (see the below for why!)
+* Mobile experience was usable as some users had to drop from desktop to mobile (see the below for why!)
 * Feedback as mostly positive

 ### The Bad